Zottelchens-WoW-Addons/AdiBags-Shadowlands/addon_supported_items.md

  * 184663 - Building: Guardhouse

 ## Legendary Powers

+Items used to unlock Legendary Powers at the Runecarver

  * 182617 - Memory of Death's Embrace
  * 182625 - Memory of an Everlasting Grip